-The thoracic spine has one main role: provide support for the rib cage.
-Where the lumbar and cervical spine segments also support significant weight, they additionally are required to provide a wider range of motion, exponentially increasing the likelihood of wear and tear.
-Conversely, the thoracic spine needs only to be marginally flexible, so the T4 vertebra and its comrades are instead built to bear the burden of supporting the ribs with a stable foundation.
+In contrast, the thoracic spine needs to be much less flexible, so the T4 vertebra and other vertebrae in the thoracic segment are instead built to bear the burden of supporting the ribs with a stable foundation.
 This stability is accomplished two ways:

-- First, the T4 vertebra, like most vertebrae, has two sets of matching facet joints.
-These cartilage-coated facet joints connect to the adjacent vertebrae, in this case T3 and T5, and are encapsulated with a thick lubricating fluid.
-This allows the joints to articulate –providing limited motion – but also ensure an extremely strong bond by limiting the degree of flexibility.
+- The T4 vertebra, like most vertebrae, has two sets of matching facet joints.
+These cartilage-coated facet joints connect to the adjacent vertebrae, in this case T3 and T5, and are covered with a thick lubricating fluid.
+This allows the joints to move and provide limited motion but also ensures an extremely strong bond by limiting the degree of flexibility.

-- Second, the first ten thoracic vertebrae (T1 through T10) also connect to individual ribs, bonding the backbone to the rib cage.
+- The first 10 thoracic vertebrae, numbered T1 through T10, also connect to individual ribs, bonding the spine to the rib cage.
 This stabilizes the rib cage and protects the vital internal organs in the torso.